Craving sausage rolls? Well, now you can enjoy one (or two) totally SYN FREE when using your healthy extra B choice.

-Then you can add this into the ground pork along with the sausage, ground sage, paprika and a must – some sea salt.
+Then you can add this to the ground pork shoulder along with the sausage, ground sage, paprika and a must - some sea salt.

-Next, is rolling in the pastry.
-First, grab the slices of bread you previously removed the crusts from and roll them nice and flat with a wooden rolling pin.
-This is really important, if you don’t roll them flat enough they won’t get that lovely crispy pastry look.
+Next, is rolling in the bread "pastry" (of course it's not going to be exactly like pastry, but it's a good enough substitute for an syn free sausage roll.
+First, grab the slices of bread you previously removed the crusts from and ensure you roll them really flat with a wooden rolling pin.
+This is really important, if you don't roll them flat enough they won't get that lovely crispy exterior.

-You add the meat mixture raw, not cooked, as the last thing you want is a dry over cooked sausage.
+You add the meat mixture raw, not cooked, as the last thing you want is dry overcooked sausage.
 The sausage will cook as the whole sausage roll bakes in the oven.

 Using a sharp knife, I then score the top of the sausage rolls with 3 lines.